bhatnitish/rocm-device-config-manager/README.md

 ## Build and Run Instructions

+### Build dcm binary and bring up dcm container
+-  Run the following make target in the TOP directory:
+   	```
+    cd $TOPDIR
+    make all
+    ```
-### Build amddcm application binary
+### Build amddcm application binary only
 -  Run the following make target in the TOP directory.
-This will also generate the required protos to build the amddcm application binary.
+This will also generate the required protos to build the DCM application binary.
    	```
     cd $TOPDIR
-    make amddcm
+    make dcm
     ```

-### Build dcm container
+### Build dcm container only
 -  Run the following make target in the TOP directory:
    	```
     cd $TOPDIR
-    make docker
+    make dcm_docker
     ```
 ### PARTITION GPU
--  GPU on the node cannot be partitioned on the go, we need to bring down all daemonsets before partitioning.
+-  GPU on the node cannot be partitioned on the go, we need to bring down all daemonsets using the GPU resource before partitioning.
 Hence we need to taint the node and add a toleration only to DCM node.
--  TAINT the node where you want to partition the GPU. kubectl taint nodes asrock-126-b3-3b dcm=up:NoExecute
+-  TAINT that particular node where you want to partition the GPU. kubectl taint nodes asrock-126-b3-3b dcm=up:NoExecute
 -  Add toleration to amd-gpu-operator-node-feature-discovery-worker daemonset
+-  Add toleration to all other network related pods as well like flannel, proxy etc before tainting the node.
 ```
 kubectl get ds -n kube-amd-gpu amd-gpu-operator-node-feature-discovery-worker -o yaml > nfd.yaml